AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>

-The ACVRP is an innovation that improves upon the conventional ram pump by making it easier to fabricate and more cost efficient.
+The ACVRP was an innovation that improves upon the conventional ram pump by making it easier to fabricate and more cost efficient.
 Conventional ram pumps that were used in previous AguaClara plants required an additional tank to be built to collect the water discharged from the ram pump and return it to the distribution tank, adding to the capital cost of the plant.
 The tank was cumbersome, and it was difficult to incorporate the tank in the pipe gallery at the basement of the plant ([Project Description Ram Pump](https://docs.google.com/document/d/1g4uX_CjjWllurb4KftwjLmaFy6Au-42kGi5e5m47YEI/edit#)).

-The ACVRP is an inline ram pump, which eliminates the need for a collection tank.
-The ideal design will be able to be easily installed in new plants as well as  incorporated in previously built AguaClara plants.
-The simple design will also make it easy to fabricate and repair, which will empower the community and advance sustainability.
-The hope is that the ACVRP will relieve some of the burden of the plant operators, which will further increase their pride in their role of providing safe water to their communities ([Project Description Ram Pump](https://docs.google.com/document/d/1g4uX_CjjWllurb4KftwjLmaFy6Au-42kGi5e5m47YEI/edit#)).
+The ACVRP was an inline ram pump, which eliminated the need for a collection tank.
+The ideal design would be able to be easily installed in new plants as well as incorporated in previously built AguaClara plants.
+The simple design would also make it easy to fabricate and repair, which would empower the community and advance sustainability.
+The vision was that the ACVRP will relieve some of the burden of the plant operators, which would further increase their pride in their role of providing safe water to their communities ([Project Description Ram Pump](https://docs.google.com/document/d/1g4uX_CjjWllurb4KftwjLmaFy6Au-42kGi5e5m47YEI/edit#)).

 ## Literature Review
-Many water supply plants use electrically-powered ram pumps to redirect water from a lower to higher elevation (Figure 2).
+Many water supply plants used electrically-powered ram pumps to redirect water from a lower to higher elevation (Figure 2).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/rampumpelements.PNG?raw=True" height=300>